ropensci/roweb3/content/blog/2026-01-09-devguide-release-1.0.0/index.md

 The whole book now mentions the [Air CLI](https://posit-dev.github.io/air/) every time it mentions the styler package, as Air can be viewed as styler's successor.

-In the chapter about Package evolution, we added how to [deprecate *data*](https://devdevguide.netlify.app/maintenance_evolution#data-deprecate), and explained the [drawbacks of renaming a widely-used package](https://devdevguide.netlify.app/maintenance_evolution#renaming-packages).
+In the chapter about Package evolution, we added guidance on [deprecating *data*](https://devdevguide.netlify.app/maintenance_evolution#data-deprecate), and explained the [drawbacks of renaming a widely-used package](https://devdevguide.netlify.app/maintenance_evolution#renaming-packages).

 ## Testing guidance